SergioMG33k/MSc-Bioinformatics-Excersises-and-Practices-/Epigenomics project/README.md

 * Jorge Sastre Domínguez
 * Daniel Alejandro Prieto Cebollero

-This work has been developed for the subject Transcriptomics, Genomic Regulation and Epigenomics in MSc of Bioninformatics and Computational Biology at Autonomous University of Madrid(UAM)

-An epigenomic analysis of the Enhancer (H3K4me1) was performed in monocitytes.
-Output files in this project have been gathered using software like PeakAnnotator, HOMER, GREAT or UCSC browser.

 # TASKS:
 Obtain the segments that have the same state in the two replicates of monocytes.